 Besides commemorating your far East adventure, what other reasons should you consider getting tattoos in Vietnam?

-Instead of going with some common designs which you can get inked anywhere else, how about a symbol/mark that represents Vietnam for your trip?
-Surely you can get a conical hat tattoo in LA too, but it would certainly carry more weight if it has been done in Vietnam right?
-Besides, artists here would have a better understanding of national symbols like ao dai, lotus or Dong Son drum…They can also provide helpful advice on how to select ones that will not appear offensive should you opt for symbols of different ethnic groups and religions.
+Instead of going with some common designs that you can get inked anywhere else, how about a symbol/mark that represents Vietnam for your trip?
+Surely you can get a conical hat tattoo in LA too, but it would certainly carry more weight if it had been done in Vietnam right?
+Besides, artists here would have a better understanding of national symbols like ao dai, lotus, or Dong Son drum…They can also provide helpful advice on how to select ones that will not appear offensive should you opt for symbols of different ethnic groups and religions.

 A tattoo inspired by Dong Son drum